pypeit/PypeIt/doc/quicklook.rst

 As with typical executions of :ref:`run-pypeit`, ``pypeit_ql`` yields directories with calibrations, quality-assessment plots, and science products.
-The difference is that ``pypeit_ql`` allows the user to keep the calibrations and science products more separate.
+The difference is that ``pypeit_ql`` keeps the calibrations and science products more separate.

 For example, executing: